How to Make a Vision Board for Manifestation in 5 Simple Steps

-As said, the law of attraction has nothing to do with sorcery, just wish and believe will never bring you to your goal.
+As said, the law of attraction has nothing to do with sorcery.
+Just wishing and believing will never bring you to your goal.
 To act is one of the most important points in the process.

-Seeing your goals in front of you every day helps you to set your focus on your goals on a daily base, and of course to live the other important part of the law of attraction, believing that you have already achieved that goal.
+Seeing your goals in front of you every day helps you to set your focus on your goals on a daily basis and, of course, to live the other important part of the law of attraction, believing that you have already achieved that goal.

-You see, a vision board is much stronger than just a beautiful dream collage with the many things you would like to have in your life.
+You see, a vision board for manifesting is much stronger than just a beautiful dream collage with the many things you would like to have in your life.

-By looking at your vision board every day you can trigger a process, that will re-program your subconscious mind.
+By looking at this daily reminder of your goals, you can trigger a process that will re-program your subconscious mind.
 It will change your current self and bring you to your new self.

 To the person that actually achieved the desired goal, to the person that drives that new shiny car, to the person that is 20 pounds lighter and fits in this pretty new dress.

-Whatever this may be; meeting the right people, finding a book that talks about exactly your problem or just getting the right idea you needed to reach your goal.
+Whatever this may be, meeting the right people, finding a book that talks about exactly your problem, or just getting the right idea you need to reach your goal.

-This is exactly how the law of attraction works and a vision board can strengthen and accelerate this process.
+This is exactly how the law of attraction works, and using vision boards for manifestation can strengthen and accelerate this process.

-Before you can even begin the actual process of implementing your vision board, you need to ask yourself some critical questions.
-One of them should be what do you really want.
+Before you can even begin the actual creation process, you need to ask yourself some critical questions.
+One of them should be what you really want.

-Nevertheless, it is important to visualize exactly the things that are important to you at this time.
+Nevertheless, it’s important to visualize exactly the things that are important to you at this time.

 But how do you find out what you really want?
-The question always seems to be so easy to answer at first glance but digging a little deeper, and it may not be as clear as it seems at first.
+The question always seems to be so easy to answer at first glance but digging a little deeper; it may not be as clear as it seems at first.

-When it comes to this question I always have to think of Bob Proctor, it’s a question he asks very often, and there is a good reason for this.
+When it comes to this question, I always have to think of Bob Proctor, “what do you really want” is a question he asks very often, and there is a good reason for this.

 The law of attraction can’t work if you don’t know what you really want.
 That’s like clicking on a few products on Amazon, and they should decide what to send you.